Monocular Depth Estimation through Virtual-world Supervision and Real-world SfM Self-Supervision: Methods

-where $[]_{\mbox{{ I}}}$ denotes the Iverson bracket applied pixelwise.
+where $[\,\,]_{\mbox{{ I}}}$ denotes the Iverson bracket applied pixelwise.
 Finally, $\cpepar{}$ is computed as:

 where $\odot$ stands for pixelwise multiplication.
-The auto-mask $\mr{t}{}$ conditions which pixels of $\pepar{}$ are considered during the gradient computation of $\selfloss$, {\ie}, $\mr{t}{}$ is computed in the forward pass of CNN training, but it is considered as a constant during back-propagation.
+The auto-mask $\mr{t}{}$ conditions which pixels of $\pepar{}$ are considered during the gradient computation of $\selfloss$.
 As explained in \cite{Godard:2019MonoDepth2}, the aim of $\mr{t}{}$ is to remove, during training, the influence of pixels which remain the same between adjacent frames because they are assumed to often indicate SfM violations such as a static camera, objects moving as the camera, or low texture regions.
-Finally, we remark that the support of $\wauxself$ is needed at training time, but not at testing time.
+The support of $\wauxself$ is not needed at testing time.